-Institutional areas are a type of mixed-use center with buildings serving related purposes like education, healthcare, or public facilities such as courthouses and local government offices.
-They may also include restaurants, retail, offices, and multi-family residential units.
+Institutional areas are a type of mixed-use center with buildings in buildings with multiple stories serving related purposes like education, healthcare, or public facilities such as courthouses and local government offices.

+Often part of master planned campuses, they may also include restaurants, retail, offices, and multifamily residential units.
 Institutional areas feature green spaces connected by pedestrian paths, clustered parking, and minimized vehicular access.